havocp/xsbt-wiki/Settings.md

 ## Setting types

 This section provides information about the types of the left and right-hand sides of the initialization methods.
+It is currently incomplete.

 ### Setting Keys (left hand side)